nss-day-cohort-41/tabloidcli-kermit-krew/README.md

 4) Withing the submnenus for each of the managers, you may add, edit, list, and remove the items, or add and remove tags.

 ## Build Information
-Built on ADO .Net Core 3.1 with Visual Studio 2019 as a console application.
+Built on ADO .Net Core 3.1 with Visual Studio 2019 and C# as a console application.

 ## KermitKrew Team
 Anthony Johnson